OneTeraByte7/LiquidFlow-/README.md

 # LiquidFlow 🚀

-> A comprehensive full-stack cryptocurrency trading platform for the Hyperliquid exchange
+> A comprehensive full-stack cryptocurrency trading platform for the Hyperliquid exchanges

 A professional trading ecosystem built with **React**, **Node.js**, and **Python**.
 LiquidFlow provides secure perpetual and spot trading with an AI-powered assistant, real-time market data, advanced charting, and intelligent portfolio management.